miminar/sdh-vsystem-iptables-privilege-granter/README.md

 SAP Data Hub runs and marks each `"vsystem-iptables"` container in all `"vsystem-app"` deployments as *privileged*.

+Additionally `vsystem-vrep` `statefulset` will be patched to mount `emptyDir` volume at `/exports` directory in order to enable NFS exports in the container running on top overlayfs which is the default filesystem in RHCOS.

-The template shall be instantiated before the SAP Data Hub's installation.
+The template must be instantiated before the SAP Data Hub's installation.
+Both the target namespace and the namespace where the SAP Data Hub will be instaled must exist before the instantiation.

 Targeted at: